 There is a wide variety of different SuDS typologies, the appendix outlines the main interventions.
 Different types of SuDS should be used in combination with each other in a catchment to form a 'SuDS train' in order to maximise benefits.
 With the right design, they can be integrated into most urban environments, including steep or shallow slopes, in areas with land contamination and in areas of heavy vehicle use.
-This section sets out the benefits SuDS can deliver.
-Figure 11 highlights which types of SuDS are likely to provide the most benefits.
+This section sets out the benefits SuDS can very vehicle use.
+This section sets out the benefits SuDS are likely to vide the most benefits.

-reased water attenuation
+Reased water attenuation